Skip to main content

 Q11: Can I edit a vacancy after publishing it to my careers website?

 • Answer: You can edit vacancies after publishing them to your careers website.
-Make your changes in the relevant PeopleXD screens, then click Update Live Job to push the updated information to your Access Volcanic careers website.
+Make your changes in the relevant PeopleXD screens, then click Update Live Job to push the updated information to your careers website.
 The changes appear on your website immediately.

 Q12: How do I extend a vacancy that's about to expire?